ctc2000/MV-Collection-System-Layout/README.md

 KML layout with load and turbine location data embedded.

 ### Outcomes
 1. Initial KML file for MV Collection System design.
-Edit the cable routes further in any GIS tool to avoid obstacles, crossings, and restricted land.
+Edit the cable routes further in any GIS tool to avoid obstacles, crossings, and restricted land parcels.
 2. Automated cable sizing and cable schedule creation.